-A potential non-compete ban on the horizon should remind all employers that adequately protecting legitimate business interests, such as trade secrets and intellectual property, requires a comprehensive approach that aligns business goals with robust employment agreements or independent contractor agreements, IP protections, internal policies, as well as a plan of attack should trade secret infringement or misappropriation occur.
+A potential non-compete ban on the horizon should remind all employers that adequately protecting legitimate business interests, such as trade secrets and intellectual property, requires a comprehensive approach that aligns business goals with robust employment agreements, independent contractor agreements, IP protections, internal policies, as well as a plan of attack should trade secret infringement or misappropriation occur.
 Employers can also remain focused on creating non-competes that are reasonable in scope, duration, and geographic area to ensure they are enforceable should the time come to take them to court.

 On the other side of the table, employees can still look to increase their bargaining power.
 An experienced Texas non-compete attorney can help you review and negotiate employment contracts to protect your future career options.

 If you have questions about non-competes or protecting your business’ most valuable assets, Hendershot Cowart P.C. is available to help.
 Call or contact us online to speak with an attorney.